-If you want to keep an egg (shell) indefinitely or decorate an egg for a special occasion such as Easter, you will need to blow an egg.
-By blowing an egg, you are removing the contents so that it doesn't go off, leaving the shell intact except for two small holes at either end.
+If you want to keep an egg (shell) indefinitely or decorate an egg for a special occasion such as Easter, you will need to know how to blow an egg.
+By blowing an egg, you are removing the contents so that it doesn’t go off, leaving the shell intact except for two small holes at either end.

 There is an unlimited number of things you can create from your egg once it has been blown, limited only by your imagination!
 The frog to the right was made from a blown egg by Sally Barnet.

 You will need: A large needle, a cocktail stick and a small syringe.

 Here’s how to blow an egg:

 - Clean off any dirt or muck on the outside of the shell but ideally choose clean eggs.

 - At the pointed end of the egg, make a small hole using the needle.

 - Make another hole, slightly bigger on the broad end of the egg.
 Insert the cocktail stick and wiggle it back and forth to break the yolk up.